 If I had to describe my life in one word – I would say it is “American.”
-I used to think that my story and upbringing was unique and different.
-But the more people I meet, the more I happily realize that my story – though not as unique as I liked to think – is a very American story.
+I used to think that my upbringing was unique and different.
+But the more people I meet, the more I happily realize that my story is actually a very American story.

 My father was a U.S. Army Air Force WWII veteran from New Haven, Connecticut.
 I was in born in Rome, Italy, where my father worked for Brunswick Corporation.
-My father had stayed on in Europe after the war to help with reconstruction efforts and then was hired by Brunswick Corporation.
-In France, he eventually met my mother.
+My father remained in Europe after the war as part of the reconstruction efforts before being hired by Brunswick Corporation.
+He met my mother in France.
 In 1966, Brunswick transferred my father to one of their newest operations in Tulsa, Oklahoma, which is where I grew up.

-Thanks to my mother who is French, she instilled in me a strong connection with Europe where I spent all my summers.
+Thankfully, my mother instilled in me a strong connection with and appreciation for Europe where I spent all my summers with my French grandparents.
 Growing up in Tulsa and yet spending so much time in Europe gave me an immense advantage in two ways: